Netflix/dispatch/docs/user-guide/administration/configuration.md

 # Configuration

 Make Dispatch yours!
-Below you will find documentation surrounding the available configuration options available to you, and what they mean for the incident process.
+Below you will find documentation surrounding the available configuration options available to you and what they mean for the incident process.

 ## Incident Types

 Dispatch allows you to define your own incident types.
-These are used to bucket or categorize your incidents and map various (e.g. services and individuals) other Dispatch resources to these types.
+These are used to bucket or categorize your incidents and map various other Dispatch resources(e.g. services and individuals) to these types.

 To create a new incident type navigate to: `Dispatch > Incident Types > New`